-With a regal plaza, concrete block buildings and crumbling bricks that blend into the hills, Puno has its share of both grit and cheer.
-It serves as the jumping-off point for Lake Titicaca and a convenient stop for those traveling between Cuzco and La Paz.
+With a regal plaza, concrete-block buildings and crumbling bricks that blend into the hills, Puno has its share of both grit and cheer.
+It serves as the jumping-off point for Lake Titicaca and is a convenient stop for those traveling between Cuzco and La Paz.
 But it may just capture your heart with its own rackety charm.

-As a trade (and contraband) hub between Peru, Bolivia and both coasts of South America, Puno is overwhelmingly commercial and forward-looking.
-For a glimpse of its colonial and naval identity, you only have to peruse the spots of old architecture, the colorful traditional dress worn by many inhabitants and scores of young cadets in the streets.
+As a commercial (and contraband) hub, its colonial and naval history can be glimpsed in its spots of old architecture, the colorful traditional dress worn by many inhabitants and the scores of young cadets in the streets.